nucypher/interim-pre-app-docs/docs/source/node_operation/cloud_node_management.rst

 .. important::

-    The CLI supports Digital Ocean and AWS cloud infrastructure.
+    Only supports Digital Ocean and AWS cloud infrastructure.

 This tool will handle the minutiae of node configuration and operation on your behalf by providing high-level CLI commands.